Nafusa Mountains campaign

 The Nafusa Mountains campaign was a series of battles in the Libyan Civil War, fought between loyalist pro-Gaddafi forces and rebel anti-Gaddafi forces in the Nafusa Mountains and, at a later period, in the surrounding plains of western Libya.
-The mountain range is of strategic importance due to its close proximity to the capital of Tripoli.
-Along with the city of Misrata, the Nafusa Mountains region was one of the major rebel strongholds in Tripolitania.
+The mountain range is of strategic importance due to its close proximity to Tripoli, the Libyan capital.
+Along with the city of Misrata, the Nafusa Mountains region was one of the major rebel strongholds in the Tripolitania region of the country.

-Background
+Massacre Of Iznasen

 The Nafusa mountains are heavily populated by ethnic Berbers, a group which suffered intense persecution under Gaddafi's rule.
 Gaddafi imposed bans on the teaching of the Berber language and on the use of traditional Berber names.
-In a 2008 diplomatic cable leaked by WikiLeaks, Gaddafi warned Berber leaders "You can call yourselves whatever you want inside your homes – Berbers, Children of Satan, whatever – but you are only Libyans when you leave your homes."
+In a leaked 2008 diplomatic cable, Gaddafi warned Berber leaders "You can call yourselves whatever you want inside your homes – Berbers, Children of Satan, whatever – but you are only Libyans when you leave your homes."

 One of the first cities to stage protests against Gaddafi's rule in February 2011, was the town of Zintan.
 Zintan was home to several former Libyan military officers who participated in the failed 1993 Libyan coup attempt; the city is thought to have high anti-Gaddafi sentiment.

 Very soon, the protests spread to the whole country and by the end of February most of the towns in the Nafusa Mountains were under opposition control.